FREQUENTLY ASKED QUESTIONS

 DAMAGED ARTWORK, RETURNS, CANCELLATIONS, AND EXCHANGES

 We sincerely apologize for the inconvenience.
 You have 10 days from the date of delivery to report a damaged artwork and/or frame.
-To get started, please email Client Services with photos of the damage upon receiving your artwork to schedule a complimentary FedEx pickup for your damaged work.
+To get started, please contact Client Services by emailing email@example.com with photos of the damage upon receiving your artwork to schedule a complimentary FedEx pickup for your damaged work.
 We will work quickly to resolve the issue.

 Clients will be credited with the original amount paid for the work(s) being exchanged, less the original shipping costs.

 The client is responsible for shipping the artwork(s) back to Park West Gallery.

 Individually commissioned artwork is not eligible for the 50/50 Satisfaction Guarantee.